chaimleib/intervaltree/HACKING.md

     make register

-This will test the README's syntax stricly and push it up to the PyPI test server.
+This will test the README's syntax strictly and push it up to the PyPI test server.

 If you are satisfied with the results, run